 This article was written and compiled by Justine Clark and Susie Ashworth as part of a set that draws on the four flexibility toolkits, created by the Champions of Change Architecture Group.
 Material was also drawn from Parlour’s Guide to Equitable Practice on Flexibility.
 Valuable assistance was given by Monica Edwards and Susanne Jensen of the Champions of Change Architecture Group Advocacy and Comms Focus Group.

-Contributors to the CoC toolkits include Joe Agius (COX), John Prentice (Woods Bagot), Brian Clohessy (BVN), Susanne Jensen (COX), Jessica Hartany (Bates Smart), Thihoa Gill (Grimshaw), David Tordoff (Hayball), Sandeep Amin (at the time DesignInc), Chi Melhem (at the time with Tzannes), Gemma MacDonald (DKO), Nicole Allen (Grimshaw), Karyn Dodman (Tzannes), Tara Keast (DesignInc), Natalie Lane-Rose (at the time with Bates Smart), Karen Le Provost (at the time with PTW), Fiona Martin (Fiona Martin Consulting for Bates Smart) and Monica Edwards (SJB).
+Contributors to the CoC toolkits include Joe Agius (COX), John Prentice (Woods Bagot), Brian Clohessy (BVN), Susanne Jensen (COX), Jessica Hartany (Bates Smart), Thihoa Gill (Grimshaw), David Tordoff (Hayball), Sandeep Amin (at the time with DesignInc), Chi Melhem (at the time with Tzannes), Gemma MacDonald (DKO), Nicole Allen (Grimshaw), Karyn Dodman (Tzannes), Tara Keast (DesignInc), Natalie Lane-Rose (at the time with Bates Smart), Karen Le Provost (at the time with PTW), Fiona Martin (Fiona Martin Consulting for Bates Smart) and Monica Edwards (SJB).